 - Placement tests for listening, speaking, reading, writing, and grammar levels at the start and completion of each term

 - IESL students, if accepted to the College of Arts and Sciences (CAS) prior to completion of IESL, can pay a one-time conversion fee to be awarded 12 undergraduate academic credit for their master of the content in their IESL classes.
 These courses (INST 101, INST 102, INST 103, and INST 216B) are considered electives.

 - An orientation program before classes start

-- Small classes that enable personal attention
+- Small classes that allow for personal attention

 - ESL Instructors with a master’s degree or higher educational attainment, and years of ESL teaching experience.
 Instructors will be fluent English speakers with American accents.